Public Health Careers: Opportunities & Overview

-More than 250,000 additional public health workers will be needed by 2020 to avert a public health crisis … Over the next 12 years, schools of public health would have to train three times the current number of graduates to meet projected needs.²
+More than 250,000 additional public health workers will be needed by 2020 to avert a public health crisis … Over the next 12 years, schools would have to train three times the current number of public health students to meet projected needs.²

 This trend is also true for Ohio.
 The United Health Foundation projects that by the year 2020 the public health workforce shortages for the state of Ohio will be in excess of 10,000 workers.

 According to recent salary surveys, yearly compensation ranges from $31,500 to $161,400 for the following types of careers in Public Health:

 - Health services administrator

 - Internal health specialist